 The Washington State Confidentiality Toolkit for Providers is a resource for providers required to comply with health care privacy laws.
-To learn more about the toolkit, visit the HCA website.

 Where can I download HCA forms?

 To download an HCA form, see HCA's Forms & Publications webpage.
 Type only the form number into the Search box (Example: 13-835).